Thibault-GAREL/test_box2D_pygame/README.md

 Project for the futur :
 - A genetic algorithm
 - PPO algorithm
+- Add some commentary for each .py on the top for a better understanding of my code for AI (and me 🫠)

 ## Example Outputs

-We can control the quadruped, the view (We can see clearly the parallax here) :
+We can control the quadruped, the view (We can see clearly the parallax and the different mode - textured, skeleton and overlay) :
 <p align="center">
   <img src="img/Gif-human-controled.gif" alt="Example Outputs : Human controlled">
 </p>